2016 Walls to Bridges Facilitator Training

-Where?
-Grand Valley Institution for Women, Kitchener, On & the Faculty of Social Work at Wilfrid Laurier University, Kitchener, ON
+Where does the training take place?
+Grand Valley Institution for Women, Kitchener, ON & the Faculty of Social Work at Wilfrid Laurier University, Kitchener, ON.

 Cost: $1300 HST (A small number of scholarships exist: request information, if interested.)

 Please contact us at firstname.lastname@example.org with questions or to request an application.

 “There is a wall between [the] subordinated and [those] who did the subordination.
 But that wall can be pulled down by mutual cooperation, by collaboration.
 What we did can be done in the real society.” - Student

 |2016||2016 W2BC Facilitation Information Flyer||Document|